ambonvik/cimba/docs/background.rst

 The *condition variable* ``cmb_condition`` is essentially a named resource guard with a user application defined demand function.
 The condition demand function can be anything that is computable from the given arguments and other state of the model at that point in simulated time.
-It can be used for arbitrarily complex "wait for one of many" or "wait for all of many" scenarios where the ``cmb_condition`` will register itself as observer to the underlying resource guards, and, as shown in our second tutorial, it can include continuous-valued state variables.
+It can be used for arbitrarily complex "wait for any one of many" or "wait for all of many" scenarios where the ``cmb_condition`` will register itself as observer to the underlying resource guards, and, as shown in our second tutorial, it can include continuous-valued state variables.